PerStirpes/project-skeleton/STYLE-GUIDE.md

     ```

-### Variable declaration

-* Use a new var statement for each line you declare a variable on.
-* Do not break variable declarations onto mutiple lines.
-* Use a new line for each variable declaration.
-* See http://benalman.com/news/2012/05/multiple-var-statements-javascript/ for more details

-    ```javascript
-    // good:
-    var ape;
-    var bat;

-    // bad:
-    var cat,
-        dog

-    // use sparingly:
-    var eel, fly;
-    ```

 ### Capital letters in variable names

 * Some people choose to use capitalization of the first letter in their variable names to indicate that they contain a [class](http://en.wikipedia.org/wiki/Class_(computer_science\)).
 This capitalized variable might contain a function, a prototype, or some other construct that acts as a representative for the whole class.